AdaCore/xmlada/docs/sax.rst

 ========

 There are several cases where using a SAX parser rather than a DOM parser would make sense.
-Here are some examples, although obvisouly this doesn't include all the possible cases.
+Here are some examples, although obviously this doesn't include all the possible cases.
 These examples are taken from the documentation of libxml, a GPL C toolkit for manipulating XML files.